JiangJias/jiangjias.github.io/content/publications/conference-paper/index.md

 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Extracting API patterns from the source code has been extensively employed to detect API misuses.
+However, recent studies manually provide pattern templates as prerequisites, requiring prior software knowledge and limiting their extraction scope.
+This paper presents APP-Miner (API path pattern miner), a novel static analysis framework for extracting API path patterns via a frequent subgraph mining technique without pattern templates.
+The critical insight is that API patterns usually consist of APIs’ data-related operations and are commonplace.
+Therefore, we define API paths as the control flow graphs composed of APIs’ data-related operations, and thereby the maximum frequent subgraphs of the API paths are the probable API path patterns.
+We implemented APP-Miner and extensively evaluated it on four widely used open-source software: Linux kernel, OpenSSL, FFmpeg, and Apache httpd.
+We found 116, 35, 3, and 3 new API misuses from the above systems, respectively.
+Moreover, we gained 19 CVEs.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - API Misuse
+  - Specification Inference
+  - Control Flow Graph
+  - Frequent Subgraph Mining
+  - Static Analysis

 # Display this page in the Featured widget?
 featured: true